kjempelodott/ananas/README.md

 >
 ```

 Question number 4 is missing an answer.
 To go directly to that question, type `goto 4`.
-Once you're happy with you answers, submit them with `post`.
+Once you're happy with your answers, submit them with `post`.
 The list of question will be printed again, but instead of boxes with stars, the rightmost column displays your given answers, for a final review:

 ```
 > post